jafingerhut/core.btree-vector/doc/intro.md

 tail is also empty).

-PVs do not satisfy (I6) (i.e. all non-root internal nodes have at least b children) at all.
+PVs do not satisfy (I6) (i.e. all non-root internal nodes have at least b children).
 Instead they satisfy these invariants:

 (I8) All internal nodes that are not on the right fringe have exactly
      B children, as do all array nodes.

-(I9) Except for the one array node on the right fringe, all internal
-     nodes on the right fringe must have at least one child.
+(I9) All internal nodes on the right fringe must have at least one
+     child.
 They are allowed to have less than B children.
+     Exception: the one array node on the right fringe must have exactly B children, as required by (I8).

 The tail array serves several purposes: